 I remember a time when I emailed Elias’s teacher after a rough morning (complete with many tears), and I knew that he needed some time to decompress before jumping into his school day.
 His teacher understood, and did not call on him to answer questions aloud or volunteer that morning.
 That compassion meant the world to me, as it signaled a genuine interest in my child’s well-being.
 I even mailed his teacher a Christmas gift, and when the postal service couldn’t track it down, the school took over to try to find it.
 Talk about service!

 Never in my wildest dreams did I imagine that, in March 2020, Elias would leave his brick-and-mortar school for the last time.
 And yet I am thankful for this change.
 Being a cyber charter parent carries different responsibilities, and more of a hands-on demand during the day.
-But the return on investment is priceless, as I am able to witness moments I would otherwise miss out on.
-He’s cared for by professional educators, not lost in an overcrowded classroom, and I’m present to watch the small moments that make up his day.
+But the return on investment is priceless, as I was able to witness moments I would otherwise miss out on.
+He was cared for by professional educators, not lost in an overcrowded classroom, and I was present to watch the small moments that make up his day.

 And should the day come when he needs more earthworm tears and gummy bears...I’ll be ready.

 NOTE: This blog was originally published in September 2021, and has been updated for accuracy of content.

 About the Author: Amy Page is Pupil Health Coordinator at PA Virtual.